ImperialOctopus/worlds-to-follow/docs/06-metamagic.md

 When you cast a spell, choose any Metamagics that you have to apply to it.
 They can be applied to any spell, regardless of its Art.

-**Skill Requirements (Red)**: Some Metamagic options have a skill requirement which you must meet to be able to take them — these, like Art prerequisites, refer to your base skill before any temporary increases or decreases (i.e. you do not lose access to gated Metamagics if the prerequisite skills are temporarily decreased).
+**Skill Requirements (Blue)**: Some Metamagic options have a skill requirement which you must meet to be able to take them — these, like Art prerequisites, refer to your base skill before any temporary increases or decreases (i.e. you do not lose access to gated Metamagics if the prerequisite skills are temporarily decreased).

 **Signature Metamagic (Gold)**: Some Metamagics are marked as "signature".
 You can only have one signature Metamagic.